Mobile menu toggle

 Liquid Glass is a translucent and fluid new interface.
 Many elements of the UI go semi-transparent, while text remains readable.
 Clever effects make it seem like users are looking through glass at objects shown on the screen behind the Dock, Control Center and pop-up windows.

-While Liquid Glass has plenty of fans, it’s a dramatic change, and one that enhances to the appearance of iOS 26 and macOS Tahoe without improving the functionality.
-And those without perfect vision might struggle with it.
-There’s less contrast between text in pop-up windows and the background.
+While Liquid Glass has plenty of fans, it’s a dramatic change.
+And while it enhances the appearance of iOS 26 and macOS Tahoe, it does nothing to improve the operating systems’ functionality.
+People without perfect vision, or with special accessibility needs, might struggle with Liquid Glass because there’s less contrast between text in pop-up windows and the background.

 How to turn off Liquid Glass: iOS and iPadOS

-On iPhone and iPad, make a quick change to turn off Liquid Glass.
+On iPhone and iPad, make this quick change to turn off Liquid Glass.

 Screenshot: Ed Hardy/Cult of Mac

-With the latest OS updates, Apple offer a simple switch to turn off Liquid Glass.
+Apple offers a simple switch to turn off Liquid Glass.

 On your iPhone or iPad, open the Settings app, then scroll down so you can tap on Display & Brightness.
-Now tap on Liquid Glass.
+Then tap on Liquid Glass.

 That opens a screen that lets you choose from Clear or Tinted.
 Choose the second option to nerf Liquid Glass.
 As Apple says, “Clear is more transparent, revealing the content beneath.
 Tinted increases opacity and adds more contrast.”

-Full disclosure: making this change won’t walk your iPhone back to the look of iOS 18.
-Backgrounds in pop-up windows are much less clear, but they aren’t completely opaque.
+Full disclosure: Making this change won’t walk your iPhone back to the look of iOS 18.
+Backgrounds in pop-up windows will look much less clear, but they won’t be completely opaque.

 How to turn off Liquid Glass: macOS Tahoe 26.1